whatyouhide/whatyouhide.github.io/content/posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc/index.md

 For example, a single token could be an integer like `4917`: the *integer* `4917` has "more structure" than the list of characters `[?4, ?9, ?1, ?7]` because we can treat it as a whole.

-Tokenizing our lists is straightforward: we only tokenize parentheses (left `[` and right `]`), commas, integers and atoms.
+Tokenizing our lists is straightforward: we only tokenize parentheses (left `[` and right `]`), commas, integers, and atoms.
 We're going to tokenize only simple atoms, like `:foo` or `:foo_bar`, ignoring atoms that have to use double or single quotes, like `:'foo bar'` or `:"hello world!"`.

 Rolling our own tokenizer for this basic syntax would be easy, but `leex` greatly simplifies the job by letting us write a lexer with a very straightforward syntax.
-Basically, you identify tokens with regular expressions and you associate an Erlang expression to each regular expression in order to create a token.
-I mentioned that regular expressions aren't cut for this job before: well, they're not a great tool for parsing because of the recursive nature of the task, but they're great for splitting things in a flat structure.
+Basically, you identify tokens with regular expressions, and you associate an Erlang expression to each regular expression in order to create a token.
+I mentioned before that regular expressions aren't cut for this job: well, they're not a great tool for parsing because of the recursive nature of the task, but they're great for splitting things in a flat structure.

 The syntax of a `leex` **rule** is this: